semrush/intergalactic/website/docs2/components/input-phone/input-phone.md

 It is recommended to provide visible text instructions for inputs with specific data formats.

-@table-caption Sizes of InputPhone's hint text
+Table: Sizes of InputPhone's hint text

 | Size (height in px) | Hint text size | Appearance example                  | Margins                                   |
 | ------------------- | ------------------- | ----------------------------------- | ----------------------------------------- |